-Except for the financial assets carried at fair value, all other financial liabilities and financial assets represented by loans and receivables and long term debtors and creditors are carried on the balance sheet at amortised cost.
-Their fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments (Level 2), using the following assumptions:
+Except for the financial assets and financial liabilities carried in the Balance Sheet at fair value, all other financial liabilities and financial assets are carried in the Balance Sheet at amortised cost represented by loans and receivables and long term debtors and creditors are carried on the balance sheet at amortised cost.
+Fair value can be assessed by calculating the net present value of cash flows that are expected to take place over the remaining life of the instruments (Level 2).
+This is a widely accepted valuation technique commonly used by the private sector.